Unterbilk

-Unterbilk is an urban quarter in Borough 3 of the North Rhine-Westphalia state capital Düsseldorf.
+Unterbilk ([ˈʊntɐbɪlk], lit.
+'Lower Bilk', in contrast to "Upper Bilk") is an urban quarter in Borough 3 of the North Rhine-Westphalia state capital Düsseldorf.
 It is the seat of the Landtag of North Rhine-Westphalia, the Rheinturm tower and, together with the Düsseldorf docks is the centre of the media industry in Düsseldorf.

 Geography

 Unterbilk has an area of 1.59 km2, and 19,335 inhabitants (2020).
 It borders the urban boroughs of Hafen (docks), Bilk and Friedrichstadt within Borough 3 and Carlstadt in Borough 1, the very centre of the city.

 History

 Unterbilk was originally a part of Bilk, and was first mentioned in documents in 799 AD.

 Düsseldorf was within the parish of Old St. Martin in Bilk until 1206.
 In 1384 Bilk was incorporated into Düsseldorf.

 Unterbilk became a municipal district in its own right when the railway line from Neuss to Düsseldorf was constructed.
 The part of Bilk south of the line retained the name Bilk and that north of the tracks became Unterbilk.

 The Industrial Revolution led to the rapid urbanization of Unterbilk in the 19th century.
 In 1876 the first horse racing track in Düsseldorf opened within Unterbilk, located on the Lausward meadows beside the Rhine.
 In 1890 construction began on Düsseldorf's docks, spreading over much of the Lausward meadow area and opening in 1896.
 The docks area later became a separate municipal district of Düsseldorf.